 Credit facilities granted to existing customers are also reviewed periodically.
-A customer’s current financial strength, payment history, transaction volume and duration of its business relationship with the Group are taken into consideration.
+A customer’s current financial strength, payment history, transaction volume and duration of business relationship with us are taken into consideration.

 Our risk governance structure comprises the Risk Management Committee at the Board level, the Executive Risk Committee and risk management by the respective operating units.
 The Board-level Risk Management Committee, chaired by the Lead Independent Director, oversees the Executive Risk Committee, reviews the overall risk management guidelines/framework, reviews and recommends risk limits as well as assesses the adequacy and effectiveness of the risk management policies and systems.